khaors/geocompr/main.md

 library(raster)
 ```

-- It also relies on **spData**, which loads datasets used in examples in the chapter:
+- It also relies on **spData**, which loads datasets used in the code examples of this chapter:

 ```r